AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-ccl.md

     ccl/trace/directory=\\<drive\\>:\logs\sectrace
     ```

     Make sure to change the _ccl/trace/directory_ option to a location members of the Authenticated Users group can write to.
 Alternatively, create a new .ini file to change this behavior.
-In the same directory as sapcrypto.ini and sapcrypto.dll, create a file named sectrace.ini, with the following content.
+In the same directory as sapcrypto.ini and sapcrypto.dll, create a file named sectrace.ini, with the content below.
 Replace the DIRECTORY option with a location on your machine that Authenticated User can write to:

     ```
     LEVEL = 5